-Frank (lead guitar, vocals) volman (vocals) Howard (vocals) Jim (bass, vocals) Don (keyboards, electronics) Ian underwood (keyboards, saxophone) dunbar (drums)
+Frank (lead guitar, vocals) Mark (vocals) Howard (vocals) Jim (bass, vocals) Don (keyboards, electronics) Ian underwood (keyboards, saxophone) dunbar (drums)

-A couple a ago, There was a guy used to come To all the concerts on the coast I swore I him every night for a month he was somewhere in the audience Anyway, it's little voice, and he would say: "freak me out frank! me out! me out frank!"
+A a years ago, There was a guy used to come To all the concerts on the east I swore I heard him night for a month he was somewhere in the audience Anyway, it's this voice, and he would say: "freak me out frank! me out! me out frank!"

 Okay, we go!
 Arf arf! ? !? !? !?
 Arf!